She walked up to us with a serious battle-worn look on her face.

-I lay there, I chose a bed I hadn’t used before.
-It was pointless, I thought about the time when the four of us were laying together and Tammy fell asleep on my shoulder… that was before the first stone.
-My heart ached and I ignored the tears that were falling from my face.
+I chose a bed I hadn’t used before, but it was pointless.
+I thought about the time when the four of us were laying together and Tammy fell asleep on my shoulder… that was before the first stone.
+My heart ached and I ignored the tears that were rolling down the side of my face.

 The hatch opened and Rei came up to join me.

 I didn’t answer.